gouthamgopal/Twitter-Bot/README.md

 Various other twiiter bots can also be created following the similar pattern, and referring to Tweepy documentation.

+## Running this application

+You can clone this repo into your local machine, install the dependencies and just run the bot python application to run the bot.
+Please bear in mind that the config.py refers to 4 keys which are twitter tokens for accessing their API.
+These keys have to be setup by yourself before runnning the bot.

 ## Creating an image through docker

 We can develop the entire project and then produce an image of the project using Docker.